 Our asset acquisition strategy focuses on acquiring a diversified portfolio of residential mortgage assets that balances the risk and reward opportunities our Manager observes in the marketplace.
-We have allocated a majority of our equity capital, on an unleveraged basis, to the acquisition of Excess MSRs.
-Upon completion of the IPO, we invested approximately \$99 million to acquire from Freedom Mortgage participation interests in two separate pools of Excess MSRs on FHA and VA mortgage loans with an aggregate UPB of approximately \$20.7 billion.
-In addition to our Excess MSRs, we also acquired Agency RMBS on a leveraged basis as part of our initial portfolio and our longer term strategy.
-We invested primarily in Agency RMBS backed by whole pools of 30-year, 20-year and 15-year FRMs that offer, what we believe to be, favorable prepayment and duration characteristics.
-As the market for prime jumbo loans grows, we expect our portfolio to include this asset class as well.
+Since the completion of our, IPO and through March 9, 2015, we have allocated a majority of our equity capital, on an unleveraged basis, to Excess MSRs.
+In addition to our Excess MSRs, we also have invested in RMBS on a leveraged basis as part of our initial portfolio and our longer term strategy.
+We invested primarily in RMBS backed by whole pools of 30-year, 20-year and 15-year FRMs that offer, what we believe to be, favorable prepayment and duration characteristics.
+As the market for prime loans grows, we expect our portfolio to include this asset class as well.
 In addition, we may also invest opportunistically from time to time in other residential mortgage assets.

-We finance our Agency RMBS with what we believe to be a prudent amount of leverage, which will vary from time to time based upon the particular characteristics of our portfolio, availability of financing and market conditions.
-Our borrowings currently consist of short-term borrowings under master repurchase agreements collateralized by our Agency RMBS.
-We do not have a targeted debt-to-equity ratio for our Agency RMBS, although, as of December 31, 2013, our debt-to-equity ratio for our Agency RMBS was approximately 6.3:1.
-Although we do not currently leverage our investments in Excess MSRs, we will evaluate the use of leverage to acquire Excess MSRs if and when it becomes available.
+We finance our RMBS with what we believe to be a prudent amount of leverage, which will vary from time to time based upon the particular characteristics of our portfolio, availability of financing and market conditions.
+Our borrowings for RMBS currently consist of short-term borrowings under master repurchase agreements collateralized by our RMBS.
+We do not have a targeted debt-to-equity ratio for our RMBS.
+As of December 31, 2014 and 2013, our debt-to-equity ratio for our RMBS was approximately 6.2:1, and 6.3:1, respectively.
+We are actively pursuing limited financing for our Excess MSRs.
+We also intend to obtain financing for any MSRs that we may acquire.
+Execution of our prime mortgage loan strategy is dependent on obtaining financing on attractive terms.

-Subject to qualifying and maintaining our qualification as a REIT, we utilize derivative financial instruments (or hedging instruments) to hedge our exposure to potential interest rate mismatches between the interest we earn on our assets and our borrowing costs caused by fluctuations in short-term interest rates.
+Subject to maintaining our qualification as a REIT, we utilize derivative financial instruments (or hedging instruments) to hedge our exposure to potential interest rate mismatches between the interest we earn on our assets and our borrowing costs caused by fluctuations in short-term interest rates.
 In utilizing leverage and interest rate hedges, our objectives include, where desirable, locking in, on a long-term basis, a spread between the yield on our assets and the cost of our financing in an effort to improve returns to our stockholders.